 - At least two quarters of CS&SS 590: CSSS Seminar.

-- Four additional advanced statistics courses, at least three of which must be selected from the CSSS list of approved courses for the nursing concentration.
+- At least four additional advanced statistics courses for a minimum of 12 credits; at least three of the courses must be selected from the CSSS list of approved courses for the nursing concentration.

 - Rationale for the selection of specific courses.